tosolini-marion/tosolini-marion.github.io/_pages/about.md

 ---
 Welcome to my personal website!

-I am a PhD sudent in Economics at the University of Lorraine (Nancy) in France.
+I am a PhD student in Economics at the University of Lorraine (Nancy) in France.

 [Bureau d'Economie théorique et appliquée](https://www.beta-economics.fr/)